Current members

 Hannah Stern, PhD Cambridge 2016

 Hannah’s formal PhD advisor was Prof Richard Friend.
 With me she studied the curious phenomenon of endothermic singlet fission, both in solution and the solid state.
 Her investigations into the fission mechanism in TIPS-tetracene provided a key foundation for the multi-step model we use today.
-She moved on to a prestigious Junior Research Fellowship at Trinity College, Cambridge and now applies single-molecule spectroscopy techniques to two-dimensional materials.
+She moved on to a prestigious Junior Research Fellowship at Trinity College, Cambridge and now applies single-molecule spectroscopy techniques to two-dimensional materials in her independent position at Oxford University.

 Steven Lukman, PhD Cambridge 2017